Master remote working while adding international experience to your resume.

 Your Virtual Experience

-Once you apply and submit your $90 deposit, you’ll have a Skype interview with your CIS Abroad Program Enrollment Coordinator to learn more about your work experience and goals so we can start looking for the best-fit internship placement for you.
-We’ll also make sure you get pre-departure support to ensure you’re feeling great about your virtual experience.
+Once you apply and submit your $90 deposit, you’ll have a Skype interview with your CIS Abroad Program Enrollment Coordinator to learn more about your work experience and goals so we can start looking for the best-fit internship placement for you in New Zealand.
+We’ll also make sure you get pre-program support to ensure you’re feeling great about your virtual experience.

 Online seminars are a core part of your virtual internship.
 CIS Abroad teaching assistants, under the supervision of the Vice President of Academic Affairs, provide ongoing support, guidance, and reflection sessions that help you understand your work experience in a cross-cultural context.